LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 🟦 1.
 Why This Matters? <br>
 🟦 2.
 The Reactive Mindset shift <br>
-  🟨 Angular patterns as the days go by <br>
+ -- 🟨 Angular patterns as the days go by <br>
-  🟨 Real Analogy Observables & Signals <br>
+ -- 🟨 Real Analogy Observables & Signals <br>
 🟦 3.
 Understanding Signals <br>
-  🟨 Definition <br>
+ -- 🟨 Definition <br>
-  🟨 How to update and read signal value <br>
+ -- 🟨 How to update and read signal value <br>

 🟦 5.
-A real example <br>
+A real world example <br>